BACON: Band-limited Coordinate Networks for Multiscale Scene Representation: Experiments

-Qualitative and quantitative evaluations of \bacon{} for neural rendering, are shown in Fig.~\ref{fig:nerf} and Table~\ref{tab:nerf}. \bacon{} generally achieves better performance than NeRF trained on the multiscale dataset with the most dramatic improvement at 1/8 and 1$\times$ resolution.
+Qualitative and quantitative evaluations of \bacon{} for neural rendering, are shown in Fig.~\ref{fig:nerf} and Table~\ref{tab:nerf}. \bacon{} achieves better performance than NeRF trained on the multiscale dataset at 1/8 and 1$\times$ resolution.
 We report PSNR at each scale, averaged over all scenes in the multiscale Blender dataset in Table~\ref{tab:nerf}.
 In Fig.~\ref{fig:nerf}, we observe that \bacon{} recovers higher frequency details compared to NeRF on the \textit{Materials} and \textit{Drums} scenes.
 Mip-NeRF incorporates an additional mechanism which changes the positional encoding along each ray to account for the expansion of the viewing frustum, and achieves the best performance.
-Still, we find that \bacon{} produces high-quality novel view synthesis while using only a fraction of the parameters at low resolution.
+Still, we find that \bacon{} produces high-quality results with a fraction of the parameters at low resolution.

 Additionally, we can use \bacon{} to learn semi-supervised multiscale decompositions of the neural radiance fields.
 In this case, we train each output scale at the full resolution, and \bacon{} automatically learns band-limited representations at the intermediate output layers.
 We show an example of this for the \textit{Lego} scene in Fig.~\ref{fig:teaser}.
 Additional results for \bacon{} in the explicitly supervised and semi-supervised cases are shown in the supplemental.